mechmotum/mechmotum.github.io/content/bicycle-of-the-future-postdoc.rst

 load cells, etc.) to improve transportation safety, efficiency, personalization, and many other aspects.
-This topic should use this technology to bring computer intelligence to bicycle transportation with a focus on the vehicle’s use of this information.
+This topic should use this technology to bring computer intelligence to bicycle transportation with a focus on the vehicle's use of this information.

 Advanced transport solutions
 ----------------------------